 Admissions committees often consider employment, additional responsibilities during the school year, extracurricular involvement/leadership, and exposure to patients.

 The Bates College Medical Studies Committee provides letters of evaluation for medical and dental school applicants.
 Other pre-health graduate and professional programs do not require a Committee Letter.
 The Committee Letter is a packet of materials (cover letter, Committee Letter, and individual letters of reference) sent by the Medical Studies Committee in support of our applicants.
-Letters are written after advising and interviewing applicants, and often include statements from individual references.
+Letters are written after advising and interviewing applicants, and include statements from individual references.

 Common pathways include:

-- Applying as a student with a strong academic record and MCAT score, evidence of shadowing and internship/research experiences, and a commitment to service may apply after Junior or Senior year.
+- Applying after Junior or Senior year with a strong academic record and MCAT score, evidence of shadowing and internship & research experiences, and a commitment to serving others.